 outages to equipment which may degrade the integrity of L/R tripping or restoration (such as, but not limited to, relaying or station supervisory control equipment).

-Restoration of rejection load – The IESO shall direct the restoration of rejected load.
+Restoration of rejected load – The IESO shall direct the restoration of rejected load.
 Load may be restored following rejection by interrupting other load (i.e., rotating blackout) as a substitute.

 Voltage Reductions

-(MR Ch.5 s.10.3.1)
+(MR Ch.5 ss.4.5.2A, 5.8.1.2, 5.9.1.3 and 10.3.1)

-IESO directions – The IESO may direct a market participant to initiate voltage reductions to prevent or to mitigate an emergency operating state resulting from events including:
+The IESO may direct a market participant to initiate voltage reductions to prevent or to mitigate an emergency operating state resulting from events including:

 equipment thermal overloads;

-insufficient generation capacity and electricity storage injection capacity to satisfy non-dispatchable demand;
+insufficient generation capacity and electricity storage capacity to satisfy non-dispatchable demand;

-violations of high-risk, normal, or emergency system operating limits; or
+violations of high-risk, normal, or emergency SOLs; or

 an event requiring the IESO to activate operating reserve that is provided by voltage reductions.